ntu-ce8-project/eks-infra/README.md

 The retail store application is decomposed into a microservice architecture, allowing for independent development, deployment, and scaling of individual components.
 These microservices included:

+* **Storefront:** Provides the frontend user interface for the retail store.
-* **Product Catalog Service:** Manages product information.
+* **Product Catalog Service:** Manages product listing and details.
+* **Cart Service:** Manages customer shopping cart.
-* **Inventory Service:** Tracks product availability.
+* **Checkout Service:** Orchestrates the checkout process.
 * **Order Service:** Handles order placement and processing.
-* **Customer Service:** Manages customer profiles and interactions.
-* **Payment Service:** Processes payment transactions.
+* **Static Assets:** Serves static assets like images related to the product catalog.

-These microservices were containerized using Docker and orchestrated using Kubernetes, providing a scalable and resilient platform.
-Kubernetes facilitated automated deployments, resource management, and service discovery.
+These microservices are containerized using Docker with Kustomize customization and orchestrated using Kubernetes, providing a scalable and resilient platform.

 ## Observability